 Isoleucine is a branched-chain amino acid, as are valine and leucine.
 These are often considered “muscle building” amino acids because they can stimulate protein synthesis in muscle which promotes muscle growth and tissue repair.

-- Isoleucine can be converted into propionyl-CoA that can be used to make glucose for energy.
+- Can be converted into propionyl-CoA that can be used to make glucose for energy.

 - Can be converted into acetyl-CoA which enters the Kreb’s cycle and generates ATP, the main energy source for cells.
 Acetyl-CoA can also form ketone bodies which can be used for energy, therefore isoleucine is considered “ketogenic”.